-For their support, financial and otherwise, she is grateful to the Bread Loaf Writers Conference, Artist Trust, Hugo House, Mineral School, Auburn University, and the University of Washington.
+For their support, financial and otherwise, she is grateful to the Bread Loaf Writers Conference, the Sewanee Writers' Conference, Artist Trust, Hugo House, Mineral School, Poetry Foundation, Auburn University, and the University of Washington.

 The Poet Salon is a podcast where poets talk over drinks.
 In each episode, we interview a poet we love and try to answer some of the pressing questions we have about the mechanics and considerations of poetry today.
 Your hosts are Gabrielle Bates, Luther Hughes, and Dujie Tahat.